 Longji Rice Terraces in Guangxi Province

 There is certainly something spiritual about gazing at the rice terraces.
 All these works of art engraved on the ground produce basic Chinese rice.
-Something elemental from the inside makes you feel good and look at the prospect of simple human connection with earth.
+Something elemental from the inside makes you feel good and look at the prospect of a simple human connection with Earth.
 Longji terrace water pools gently reflect sunlight as the stems of the rice plant glow yellow during harvest time.
-Rice terraces are like a giant amphitheater that takes the land far beyond what the eye can see.
+Rice terraces are like giant amphitheater that takes the land far beyond what the eye can see.

 Yangshuo County with View of Karst mountains

 Entering Yangshuo County is a step into another world.
-This beautiful stretch of land is an incredible part of the karst mountains and one of most visited destinations in South China.
+This beautiful stretch of land is an incredible part of the karst mountains and one of the most visited destinations in South China.
 You will be overwhelmed by the romantic Green Lotus Peak and even more impressed when you realize there is a walkway to its peak.

 The main tourist city of Guangxi has grown a bit in recent years.
 You can hear the loud music from the clubs after sunset, and you have to make your way through the crowd of photographers and selfie people to reach the city itself, but you can still access the silent upstairs cafés to relax away from the crowd.
-As the day comes to an end, you can drive dreamy bamboo boats or wander among the magical alleys outside Yangshuo City as the scenery becomes more breathtaking.
+As the day ends, you can drive dreamy bamboo boats or wander among the magical alleys outside Yangshuo City as the scenery becomes more breathtaking.